 Alaska Air Group (ALK) Gains But Lags Market: What You Should Know

 Investors will be hoping for strength from Alaska Air Group as it approaches its next earnings release.
-On that day, Alaska Air Group is projected to report earnings of $1.76 per share, which would represent year-over-year growth of 686.67%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.51 billion, up 64.19% from the year-ago period.
+In that report, analysts expect Alaska Air Group to post earnings of $1.81 per share.
+This would mark year-over-year growth of 703.33%.
+Our most recent consensus estimate is calling for quarterly revenue of $2.53 billion, up 65.85% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.24 per share and revenue of $9.52 billion.
-These totals would mark changes of +308.87% and +54.1%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.05 per share and revenue of $9.55 billion, which would represent changes of +299.51% and +54.67%, respectively, from the prior year.

-Any recent changes to analyst estimates for Alaska Air Group should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors might also notice recent changes to analyst estimates for Alaska Air Group.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 8.35% higher.
-Alaska Air Group is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Consensus EPS estimate has moved 3.36% higher within the past month.
+Alaska Air Group currently has a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, Alaska Air Group is holding a Forward P/E ratio of 9.57.
-For comparison, its industry has an average Forward P/E of 17.67, which means Alaska Air Group is trading at a discount to the group.
+Digging into valuation, Alaska Air Group currently has a Forward P/E ratio of 9.99.
+For comparison, its industry has an average Forward P/E of 17.85, which means Alaska Air Group is trading at a discount to the group.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.